 And though we aren’t quite as reliant upon beeswax as our ancestors were, it’s still used in hundreds of applications for which no other known material serves as effectively.

 Have you wondered?
 Many people have through the ages.
 But beeswax is a complex material, and it wasn’t until the 1960’s that scientists had the means to accurately analyze it and resolve all the questions about it’s composition.

 As it turns out, it is composed of hundreds of chemical components including hydrocarbons, diesters, triesters, acid polyesters, fatty acids – and even a bit of alcohol.

 If you’re like me, knowing about all those ingredients isn’t really all that interesting.
 But what those ingredients combine to form – beeswax – is actually a rather fascinating substance.

 Here are just some of the unique properties of beeswax that have helped make it so indispensable to mankind throughout history:

 The chemical makeup of beeswax is such that it is virtually unaffected by the passage of time.
-In fact, there have been pieces of beeswax taken from ancient tombs that were pliable and perfectly use-able, even though they were thousands of years old.
+In fact, there have been pieces of it taken from ancient tombs that were pliable and perfectly use-able, even though they were thousands of years old.

 Insoluble in Water

-And part of the reason beeswax has been so valued as a polish is because of its ability to seal out water.
+And part of the reason it has been so valued as a polish is because of its ability to seal out water.
 In World War II, hundreds of thousands of pounds were used to waterproof equipment such as tents, ignition systems and ammunition.